Lardo (restaurant): Locations

 The first two restaurants opened in Southeast Portland's Hosford-Abernethy neighborhood and in downtown's West End.
 A third restaurant, sometimes referred to a Lardo North, opened along North Williams Avenue in 2014.
-The North Portland location closed in 2016.
+The North Portland location closed in 2016, and the West End location closed in 2024.
+Lardo also operates at the Portland International Airport.
+The business became a vendor at Moda Center in 2023.